Thelasis capitata: Taxonomy and naming

 Thelasis capitata was first formally described in 1825 by Carl Ludwig Blume who published the description in Bijdragen tot de flora van Nederlandsch Indië.
 The specific epithet (capitata) is a Latin word meaning "having a head".

 Distribution and habitat

-The conical fly orchid usually grows on rainforest trees.
+Conical fly orchid usually grows on rainforest trees.
 It is found in Thailand, Borneo, Java, the Maluku Islands, the Philippines, Sulawesi, Sumatra and Christmas Island.